The Full Monty Goes All the Way

 The Full Monty is one of those movies you either get or don’t get.
 Two of my siblings don’t like it, don’t think it’s funny and don’t get the point.
 My other sibling does.
 Perhaps the reason two of my siblings don’t enjoy it is because I may have built the film up too much.
 I’ll try not to do that here.

 The basic plot of the film is six unemployed steel workers in Sheffield, England need a way to make some quick money.
-After seeing an advertisement for a Chippendales show and seeing the women flock to the show and hand out gobs of money, Gaz (Robert Carlysle: Trainspotting, 24:Redemption) decides to make money as a male stripper to help make up the child support payments he’s behind on.
-Enlisting the help of his best friend, Dave (Mark Addy: Hot Fuzz, Sean of the Dead) and his former foreman (Tom Wilkison: That older British Guy that everyone always says they ‘love’ but can never remember his name or other movies he’s been in), they hold open try outs for local male dancers.
+Gaz (Carlyle: Robert Carlysle: Trainspotting, 24:Redemption) is losing visitation rights with his son, Nathe, due to being behind on child support.
+After seeing an advertisement for a Chippendales show and seeing the women flock to the show and hand out gobs of money, Gaz decides to make money as a male stripper to help make up the child support payments he’s behind on.
+To open the film, he is seen, with his son, stealing steel from the abandoned factory.
+Stripping seems somehow less immoral than stelaing with your pre teen son.
+Enlisting the help of his best friend, Dave (Mark Addy: Hot Fuzz, Sean of the Dead) and his former foreman Gerald (Tom Wilkinson: That older British Guy that everyone always says they ‘love’ but can never remember his name or other movies he’s been in), they hold open try outs for local male dancers.
 Eventually Gaz reveals (pardon the pun) that he intends for his dance troupe to go the full monty: Complete nudity!

 Now, I would not normally want to watch a film about male strippers since I am not attracted to men and don’t want to see their bums or junk in my face, but there’s something charming about the Full Monty.
 More of a dramedy then a pure comedy, it has many moments of tenderness (Gaz with his son, Nathe, Dave with his wife, Jean) and I find myself rooting for the characters in the film.